Towards an optimal extraction of cosmological parameters from galaxy cluster surveys using convolutional neural networks: Introduction

-On the other hand, to improve \gi{the link between simulated and observational data,} one could focus on cosmological objects and observables whose link to dark-matter haloes is simpler and more direct than for galaxies.
-Clusters of galaxies, especially when selected in X rays, are a much closer realisation of a dark matter halo and present several advantages in this respect.
+On the other hand, to improve the link between simulated and observational data, one could focus on cosmological objects and observables whose link to dark-matter haloes is simpler and more direct than for galaxies.
+Clusters of galaxies, especially when selected in X rays, are a much closer realization of a dark matter halo and present several advantages in this respect.
+Several applications of ML have been developed in the past to perform cosmological inference with galaxy clusters, focusing on other observables than the spatial clustering \citep[see e.g.][]{Qiu_2024, Cerardi_2025, Ntampaka_2025}.

-Despite the difficulty of assembling large statistical samples going beyond historical ``eyeball" compilations \gi{in general not suited for robust cosmological studies, as, notably, the classic Abell catalogues \citep{Abell_1958,Abell_1989}, clusters of galaxies have thus their own advantages as probes of large-scale structure.
-This includes, in particular, the ability to map the largest scales with limited samples and investment of telescope time. } X-ray selected clusters play a special role in these applications, given the more robust definition of these objects in X rays, and the direct link of X-ray emission to the cluster mass \citep[see][for a review]{Borgani_2001}. \gi{ In more recent years, a similarly robust approach is provided by the Sunyaev-Zel’dovich effect \citep[SZ -][]{Sunyaev_1972} produced by the inverse Compton scattering of Cosmic Microwave Background (CMB) photons on the hot ICM \citep[see, e.g., the review by][and references therein]{Clerc_2023}.
+Despite the difficulty of assembling large statistical samples going beyond historical ``eyeball" compilations in general not suited for robust cosmological studies, as, notably, the classic Abell catalogues \citep{Abell_1958,Abell_1989}, clusters of galaxies have thus their own advantages as probes of large-scale structure.
+This includes, in particular, the ability to map the largest scales with limited samples and investment of telescope time.
+X-ray selected clusters play a special role in these applications, given the more robust definition of these objects in X rays, and the direct link of X-ray emission to the cluster mass \citep[see][for a review]{Borgani_2001}.
+In more recent years, a similarly robust approach is provided by the Sunyaev-Zel’dovich effect \citep[SZ -][]{Sunyaev_1972} produced by the inverse Compton scattering of Cosmic Microwave Background (CMB) photons on the hot ICM \citep[see, e.g., the review by][and references therein]{Clerc_2023}.
 Large-area CMB surveys like ACT \citep{ACT_SZ_Clusters_2025}, SPT \citep{SPT_SZ_Clusters_2015}, and the Planck space mission \citep{PlanckXXVII_SZ_2025} delivered large catalogues of SZ clusters with a well-defined selection function.
 This is one key feature, as for X-ray surveys, to be able to perform cosmological inference \citep[although see][for a combination of optical selection and weak lensing]{Fumagalli_2024}.